The Bankrate promise

 Taking out an unsecured business loan gives business owners financing without securing the loan with collateral.
-These loans can be especially appealing to business owners that don’t have assets.
+These loans can be especially appealing to business owners who don’t have assets.

-Since these loans don’t require collateral, the eligibility requirements for some types are often more strict than other business loans, and interest rates can be higher, especially if you have risky credit.
+Since these loans don’t require collateral, the eligibility requirements for some types are often more strict than other business loans, and interest rates can be higher, especially if you have bad credit.

 If you’re interested in getting an unsecured business loan or business line of credit, there are a few different places you can find them.
 Both traditional lenders and online lenders offer unsecured business loans, but each lender type has different pros and cons.

 Traditional lenders include both banks and credit unions.
 A bank is a for-profit institution often providing personal and business banking options.
 A credit union offers similar services, but it is a not-for-profit institution that works primarily to serve its members.

 With both types of lenders, you typically have access to in-person services at a local branch.
 They also often have online and mobile services available.
 Traditional lenders have been around the longest and tend to offer a more trustworthy track record.
 According to the Federal Reserve’s 2022 Small Business Credit Survey, 76 percent of approved small-bank and 62 percent of large-bank applicants were satisfied with their experiences compared to 34 percent of applicants at online lenders.

 But traditional lenders don’t excel at everything.
 Most banks work with established businesses with at least two years in business and personal credit scores in the good-to-excellent range.

 You may find that the online services of banks and credit unions aren’t as convenient or simple as online lenders.
 Some traditional lenders have online application options for business loans, but others do not.
 You often have to wait multiple days or weeks to hear back once you submit a loan application.